SammyT1178/Prism-Documentation/README.md

 ### Merchandise ###
 - Inventory
 	- List View
-		- Inventory List only shows after filter is applied
+		- Inventory List only shows after the filter is applied
 			- See Employee List
 		- Filters for Price Level and Season are useful additions
 			- Maybe order Season menu option chronologically rather than alphabetically